 Ben Wright is an assistant professor of historical studies at the University of Texas at Dallas.
 His research explores how people of faith understood and responded to social injustice, particularly around issues of race.
-His first book, tentatively titled “Antislavery and American Salvation” is under advance contract with LSU Press.
-This work explores how tensions between religious conversion and religious purification shaped the development of the American antislavery movement.
+His first book, Bonds of Salvation: How Christianity Inspired and Limited American Abolitionism explores how tensions between religious conversion and religious purification shaped the development of the American antislavery movement.

 Wright’s historical research on slavery has involved him in the modern anti-human trafficking movement.
 In addition to his work for Historians Against Slavery, he is also a member of the Children at Risk Institute, a collection of scholars fighting against the exploitation of children in Texas and beyond.